 The Midas touch of cognitive biases

-Confirmation bias: This occurs when traders seek information that confirms their existing beliefs about gold prices while ignoring contradictory evidence.
-For instance, if you believe gold will rise, you might downplay negative news affecting the gold market.
+Confirmation bias: Seeking information that confirms existing beliefs while ignoring contradictory evidence.
+If you believe gold will rise, you might dismiss bearish data without examining it properly.

 The emotional rollercoaster of gold trading